sairbabu58/Nginx-Proxy-Manager/03-Redirection-Host.md

 - Old url got changed and new URL is new-j2ctechnologies.com

-- If some will hit still to the old URL it will redirect to new URL
+- If someone will hit to old URL, it will redirect to the new URL

 ```
 -> old domain docker app running on http://old.j2ctechnologies.com:8082 (same host or diff host)